igrigorik/em-websocket/README.md

 * `was_clean`: boolean indicating whether the connection was closed via the close handshake.
 * `code`: the close code
 * `reason`: the close reason

+Acceptable close codes are defined in the WebSocket rfc (<http://tools.ietf.org/html/rfc6455#section-7.4>).
+The following codes can be supplies when calling `ws.close(code)`:

+* 1000: a generic normal close
+* range 3xxx: reserved for libraries, frameworks, and applications (and can be registered with IANA)
+* range 4xxx: for private use

+If unsure use a code in the 4xxx range. em-websocket may also close a connection with one of the following close codes:

+* 1002: WebSocket protocol error.
+* 1009: Message too big to process.
+By default em-websocket will accept frames up to 10MB in size.
+If a frame is larger than this the connection will be closed without reading the frame data.
+The limit can be overriden globally (`EM::WebSocket.max_frame_size = bytes`) or on a specific connection (`ws.max_frame_size = bytes`).

 ## Secure server